andrew-1234/andrew-1234/README.md

 ### Hi

 - 🐸 I'm a research ecologist with a background in movement and bioacoustics in frogs
-- 🔭 I’m currently working as a research assistant at QUT
+- 🔭 I’m currently working at [EcoCommons](https://www.ecocommons.org.au/)
-- 🌱 I'm interested in developing and contributing to reproducible and open source ecoacoustic workflows and software
+- 🌱 I'm interested in developing and contributing to reproducible and open source ecological workflows and research software
-- 👯 I'm open to collaborations and new opportunities, so please get in contact!
+- 👯 I'm open to collaborations and discussion, so please get in contact!
 - 😄 Pronouns: He/Him
 - ⬇️ Connect with me: